Krogers48/swe-3313-fall-2025-team-12/requirements/README.md

     Database Updating Page

-    The Database Updating Page must contain three text fields: (functional)

-    Name, limited to 15 characters

-    Description, limited to 50 characters

-    Price, which will separate any erroneous input from the enumerated price itself when submitted to the database

     The Database Updating page must contain a field to select pictures to add to the submission (functional)